camunda/camunda-docs-manual/content/reference/rest/metrics/delete-metrics-task-worker.md

   </tr>
   <tr>
     <td>date</td>
-    <td>The date prior to which all task worker metrics should be deleted.</td>
+    <td>The date value as string prior to which all task worker metrics should be deleted.</td>
   </tr>
 </table>